First in the series: Organize the White Working Class!

 Allen’s work influenced the Students for a Democratic Society and sectors of the “new left” and it paved the way for the “white privilege,” “race as social construct,” and “whiteness studies” academic fields.1

-In our deep past, white privileges were granted by a “presumption of liberty” to white people that was simultaneously denied Blacks.
+In our deep past, white privileges were granted by a “presumption of liberty” to white people that were simultaneously denied Blacks.

 Unlike liberal interpretations of white privilege used to attack dissent, Allen’s understanding was that white privileges are contrary to the long-term political and material interest of white people.
 The benefits, bribes, and appeals to white people do have a real value, which is one reason they work, but that value is far less than the value that would be produced by class solidarity and cross-racial action to raise wages, win political power and establish justice.